Ekumen-OS/beluga/beluga_amcl/README.md

 Beluga AMCL currently supports the majority of ROS parameters used in [nav2's AMCL][nav2_amcl].
 See the [nav2's configuration guide][nav2_configuration_guide] and
 [Beluga examples](../beluga_example/config/params.yaml) for reference.

-#### Extra Parameters

-Additionally, this node supports the following extra parameters:
+In addition, it supports the following extra parameters:

 | Parameter                                                          | Description                                                                       |
 |--------------------------------------------------------------------|-----------------------------------------------------------------------------------|